Sustainable business: Greenwashing

+Case study: consumer attitudes toward sustainable fashion

+A qualitative study conducted in Lisbon, Portugal, by Leandro Pereira, Rita Carvalho, Alvaro Dias, Renato Costa, and Nelson Antonio examined how sustainability affects consumer choices in the fashion industry.
+Based on fifty interviews, researchers identified two groups: those who actively practice sustainable habits (60%), and those who are aware of sustainability, but not yet taken concrete action (40%).
+Active consumers practice recycling, purchasing second-hand garments, and supporting sustainable fashion brands.
+Less engaged consumers cited barriers including price, limited access, and lack of education.
+The study concluded that although awareness of sustainability is increasing, widespread change requires more affordable and convenient ecological options, as well as improved consumer education.

 Organizations

 The European community’s Restriction of Hazardous Substances Directive restricts the use of certain hazardous materials in the production of various electronic and electrical products.
 Waste Electrical and Electronic Equipment (WEEE) directives provide collection, recycling, and recovery practices for electrical goods.
 The World Business Council for Sustainable Development and the World Resources Institute are two organizations working together to set a standard for reporting on corporate carbon footprints.
 From October 2013, all quoted companies in the UK are legally required to report their annual greenhouse gas emissions in their directors’ report, under the Companies Act 2006 (Strategic and Directors’ Reports) Regulations 2013.

 Lester Brown’s Plan B 2.0 and Hunter Lovins’s Natural Capitalism provide information on sustainability initiatives.

 Corporate sustainability strategies

-Corporate sustainability strategies can aim to take advantage of sustainable revenue opportunities, while protecting the value of business against increasing energy costs, the costs of meeting regulatory requirements, changes in the way customers perceive brands and products, and the volatile price of resources.
+Corporate sustainability strategies can aim to take advantage of sustainable revenue opportunities, while protecting the value of business against increasing energy costs, the costs of meeting regulatory requirements, changes in the way customers perceive brands and products, the volatile price of resources.

-Not all eco-strategies can be incorporated into a company's Eco-portfolio immediately.
-The widely practiced strategies include: Innovation, Collaboration, Process Improvement and Sustainability reporting.
+Not all eco-strategies can be incorporated into a company's business immediately.
+The widely practiced strategies include Innovation, Collaboration, Process Improvement and Sustainability reporting.